prt17prt/Final-Project-Machine-Learning-Applications/README.md

 We also analyzed topic distributions across subreddits to spot differences in thematic focus.

-In regression, the LDA representation yielded an RMSE of 0.9071 ± 0.3849, slightly worse than Doc2Vec but still better than Word2Vec.
+In regression, the LDA representation yielded an RMSE of 0.8626 ± 0.3944, slightly better than Doc2Vec and Word2Vec.